 Why is the axe head labeled with two letters?

 Each axe head carries the initials of the blacksmith who crafted it.
-To see the full list names, of all Gränsfors Bruk blacksmiths, see the Axe Book.
+To see the full list names, go to Handcrafted or view all of the Gränsfors Bruk blacksmiths in the the Axe Book.
 This book comes attached to each new Gränsfors Bruk axe.

 Why doesn’t my axe have a steel wedge at the top of the handle fitting?

-Gränsfors Bruk manufacturing changes as announced by the forge in Sweden in late 2015:
+Gränsfors Bruk made changes to their manufacturing as announced by the forge in Sweden in late 2015: